FLIMFLAM DR1: The First Constraints on the Cosmic Baryon Distribution from 8 FRB sightlines: Conclusions

-\begin{itemize} \item Assuming the fiducial set of flat priors on the model parameters, we measure the fraction of baryons residing in the IGM to be $\figm = 0.59^{+0.11}_{-0.10}$, and the corresponding $\fcgm = 0.20^{+0.10}_{-0.11}$ of baryons in the Universe inside the CGM of $10^{10}M_{\odot} \lesssim M_{\rm halo} \lesssim 10^{13}M_{\odot}$ halos.
-Imposing a more strict prior on \fgas{}, motivated by the hydrodynamical simulations, modifies this partition of cosmic baryons to $\figm = 0.63^{+0.09}_{-0.07}$ and $\fcgm = 0.16^{+0.07}_{-0.09}$, respectively. \item Our results on \figm{} so far appear to be consistent with the predictions of recent hydrodynamical simulations for the IGM gas.
+\item Our results on \figm{} so far appear to be consistent with the predictions of recent hydrodynamical simulations for the IGM gas.
 However, given the large uncertainties in this preliminary sample, we cannot rule out any of the feedback models analyzed by \citet{khrykin2023}. \item Based on our sample, we find that the host galaxies on average contribute $\langle {\rm DM_{host}} \rangle = 90^{+29}_{-19}$~\pccm\ to the observed \dmfrb{} (fiducial priors), while the major part of it is coming from the `unknown' host ISM and/or FRB engine, adding on average $\langle \dmhunkn \rangle = 69^{+28}_{-19}$~\pccm.
 This is the first analysis to attempt to separate out these components. \end{itemize}

-The information, encoded in the foreground structures traversed by the FRB pulses, is paramount for placing high-precision constrains on cosmological and astrophysical parameters \citep[e.g.][]{simha2020,simha2023,kglee2023}.
+The information, encoded in the foreground structures traversed by the FRB, is paramount for placing high-precision constrains on cosmological and astrophysical parameters \citep[e.g.][]{simha2020,simha2023,kglee2023}.
 The future complete FLIMFLAM sample of $N\simeq 20$ FRBs will provide a more robust estimate of both, the distribution of baryons and the involvement of various feedback mechanisms in shaping it.
 Beyond FLIMFLAM, increasing localization efforts by the Commensal Real-Time ASKAP Fast Transient \citep[CRAFT;][]{macquart2010}, the MeerKAT TRAnsients and Pulsars \citep[MeerTRAP;][]{sanidas2018}, and the Deep Synoptic Array \citep[DSA;][]{kocz2019}, coupled with observational campaigns on 4m-class multiplexed instruments such as DESI \citep{levi2013} will achieve detailed measurements of the cosmic baryons distribution in the low-redshift Universe ($z\lesssim 0.3$) on samples of $N \gtrsim 100$ FRBs.